 Honorable Mention – Check out App in the Air for up to minute information regarding flights, even if your phone is offline (like on an airplane).
 Also, check out GateGuru when at the airport.
 It will tell you how long the waits are at different gates and give you a full map of the airport.

 CHANGE ANYONE?While there are a few different currency converter apps out there, two stand far and away above the others.
 OANDA and XE Currency offer up to the minute information that can save you a lot of money.
 They are the most used and trusted websites for currency conversion on the web so it’s no wonder that their mobile apps are the best.

 OANDA – This app will allow you to find the conversion for every currency in the world.
 That is pretty darn helpful when visiting the lesser traveled corners of the world.
 It also has a very slick and easy user interface.
 Don’t have cell phone service?
 This app will save the latest information up until the moment your phone goes offline.

 XE Currency – All of the features mentioned above for the OANDA app are also available in XE Currency.
 However, this app is geared more toward the traveler whose purpose for traveling is “business” rather than “pleasure.”
-All of the currencies of the world are represented, and it also gives up to minute information regarding precious metals.
+All of the currencies of the world are represented, and it also gives up to the minute information regarding precious metals.
 Plan on buying some jewelry at a market in an exotic land?
 Use this app to find out how much that gold is actually worth.